MRCIEU/opengwas-metadata-curation/README.md

 ### Vectology

 A first pass attempt using BioSentVec and EFO was done as part of the EpiGraphDB build.
-The scripts for this need tidying up, but i've put the file in the data folder `gwas-vec-efo-ids-0.7.tsv`
+The scripts for this need tidying up, but i've put the file in the data folder - `gwas-vec-efo-ids-0.7.tsv`

+We do plan to make significant improvements to this mapping as there are many errors.